 Suppose you grasp the two end bands firmly, one in each hand: there will then be many movements you can perform without letting go: shaking the bands, stretching them (i.e. pulling the ends further apart) twisting them, looping the chain over a door handle and pulling, winding them round a candlestick, etc. Is there any action you can perform while holding the two ends that will cause the rubber bands to come apart without breaking or being cut?
 If not, why not?

 The bands have been joined in such a way that each band except the left-hand end band has an asymmetric shape: at the right hand end there is a simple loop, while at the left hand end there are two loops, with the next band going through them.

 To maintain the pattern of connections in the picture, you would have to add new bands to the two ends in different ways.
-Can you visualise what would be required to add a band?
+Can you visualise what would be required to add a band at either end?
 How would the processes have to be constrained if you wished to maintain the regular pattern of connections?

 What shapes can be formed by connecting a new band to a non-end band in the chain?
 E.g. could you form a "K" shape instead of a linear shape?
 Could the bands be linked to form a branching tree shape, with three branches added at every node?

 Is it possible to join the two end bands of the chain in the same way as the pairs of adjacent bands are joined, i.e. by pushing a loop in one end band through the other end band then pulling the rest of the band through its loop?
 This would close up the chain of bands to form a large loop.

-If it cannot be done, then why not?
+If that cannot be done, then why not?

 Many more examples, of different types of impossibility, are presented here: